Nitwel/Immersive-Home/README.md

 	"ray": RayCast3D, # The ray-cast that triggered the event "target": Node3D, # The node that was hit by the ray-cast }

+KeyEvent {
+	"key": String, # The key that was pressed
+}
 ```

 | Function called | Args | Description |